team-vision2020/final-update-md/main.md

 ## Experiments/Results
 We perform our experiments using 9000 $128\ \times\ 128$ images from 10 different categories from the MiniPlaces dataset[^Places] passed through 6 different filters [^TODO: filters] to create a total dataset of 63000 images (including the original images.)
-We split these images into 89.55% training and 10\% testing sets with assurance that images from the testing set and their filtered derivatives are not in the training set.
-Therefore, our training set consists of 50400 images while our testing set consisted of 12600 images.
+We split these images into 89.55% training 0.45% validation and 10\% testing sets with assurance that each image and its derivatives all belong to a single set.
+Therefore, our training set consists of 56420images while our testing set consisted of 12600 images.

 \begin{figure}[H]
     \centering